Average intensity in shapes of any kind

 Explanation

-The sample Statistical image features shows how statistical image features (such as average, maximum and minimum) can be calculated.
+The Statistical image features sample shows how statistical image features (such as average, maximum and minimum) can be calculated.
 Frequently, however, these features are not calculated for the entire image, but only for certain image areas.
 The setting of an ROI is helpful if these areas are rectangular.
 You have to work with image masks in order to restrict the calculation to areas of any shape.
 These are essentially images whose intensity values describe which pixels in the original image are to be considered.
 A mask can thus assume any shape; this sample shows a circular mask.

 For this sample a quasi-binary image with a collection of screws will be observed.
 One conceivable use case would be, for example, that the number of screws is to be approximately determined on the basis of the average intensity value.